wordpress security scan

-This guide shows you exactly how to scan a WordPress site for malware step-by-step.
-You’ll learn the warning signs, the fastest tools to use, and what to do if malware is found so you can fix it before it becomes a bigger problem.
+We’ll walk through exactly how to scan a WordPress site for malware step-by-step, the fastest tools to use, and what to do if anything is found so you can fix it quickly.

-Quick Answer: The fastest way to scan a WordPress site for malware in 2026 is to use a security plugin like Jetpack Security or Wordfence.
-After installing the plugin, you can run a full scan directly from your WordPress dashboard, which checks your files, database, and core system for suspicious code, hidden malware, and unauthorized changes.
+Quick Answer: The fastest way to scan a WordPress site for malware in 2026 is to install a security plugin like Jetpack Security or Wordfence and run a full scan from your dashboard.
+This checks your files, database, and core system for suspicious code, hidden malware, and unauthorized changes.
 Most scans take only a few minutes, and if anything is detected, you can remove infected files or restore your site from a clean backup.
-For ongoing protection, tools like Jetpack Security can run automatic real-time scans and backups so you do not have to check manually.

 Table of Contents: